The Milt Tuttle Award

 Named after PDG John L. Greener John Greener was loyal, dedicated and promoted Lions and the causes we support.
 In the 30 years that Lion John had been active in Lions he gave of his time and efforts in many areas that have positively impacted Lionism in Illinois.
 He promoted Lionism in his club, Morton Grove Lions, in all the club offices; as a District officer, he worked his way up to Governor in 1990-91.
 His service includes past Lioness Chairman, SightFirst Chairman, and L.E.H.P.
 Chairman.
 During his term as LIF Trustee, he served as its President for a one year term.
 The service awards Lion John received over the years included a Membership Key, an LIF Ambassador of Good Will, and two International President’s Leadership Awards.
 Lion John was honored with a Melvin Jones Fellow and was a LIF Fellow.
 His list of accomplishments and efforts is only topped by the humble way he served those in need.
 This award is presented to the Lion in District 1-F who exemplifies these qualities and Lionistic service.
-Nomination is by the club president.
+Nomination is by any Lion.

 The A. G. “Ang” Marcheschi Award